 I am considering applying, but I would like more information to determine if the program is right for me.
 Who should I speak to?

 For general information, please contact cisachonors@stanford.edu.
 We also encourage you to speak to your academic advisor.
-Additionally, there is an information session in late January each year, which provides an opportunity for you to ask questions to faculty members, the teaching assistant, current students, and alumni.
+Additionally, we typically hold an information session in mid-January each year, which provides an opportunity for you to ask questions of the Honors Program instructors.

 Can I apply if I plan to co-term?

 Those planning to co-term may apply to the honors program.
-Because of the significant time commitment involved, CISAC Honors students may find it difficult to participate in both a co-term degree and the honors program.
-You are encouraged to carefully consider this time commitment before applying.
+Because of the significant time commitment involved, students may find it difficult to participate in both a co-term degree and the Honors Program.
+We encourage you to carefully consider this time commitment before applying.

 Can I be in the program for a year other than my senior year (such as junior year)?